pypa/flit/doc/pyproject_toml.rst

 ----------------

 This section is called ``[tool.flit.metadata]`` in the file.
-There are four required fields:
+There are three required fields:

 module
   The name of the module/package, as you'd use in an import statement.